simonprickett/phewap/README.md

 * A laptop or desktop computer (could be a Mac, Windows or even a regular Raspberry Pi) to run a code editor on and install files to the Pi Pico W from.
 * A [Raspberry Pi Pico W](https://shop.pimoroni.com/products/raspberry-pi-pico-w?variant=40059369619539) (it must be the W version, other versions don't have wifi!)
 * A cable to connect the Raspberry Pi Pico W to your development machine.
 It will need a micro USB connection at the Pico end, and either a USB A or C at the other end.
 For example [something like this](https://shop.pimoroni.com/products/usb-a-to-microb-cable-black?variant=31241639498).
 Make sure your cable provides both data and charging.
 A charge only cable won't work when it comes to copying files to the Pi Pico W.
 * A copy of the MicroPython runtime for the Pi Pico W.  You can download the latest .uf2 file [here](https://micropython.org/download/rp2-pico-w/rp2-pico-w-latest.uf2).
 Just save it somewhere on your machine for now.
+As I knew I'd want to add some sensors etc that Pimoroni provides drivers for, I used their MicroPython build [here](https://github.com/pimoroni/pimoroni-pico/releases/tag/v1.20.4).
 * A code editor that can connect to the Pi Pico W and copy files to it.
 I use [VS Code](https://code.visualstudio.com/) with the [Pico W Go extension](https://marketplace.visualstudio.com/items?itemName=paulober.pico-w-go), you could also use [Thonny](https://thonny.org/).

 ## Raspberry Pi Pico W Setup